-At the Lung Institute, we make it our business to safeguard our patients’ personal data.
+At the Lung Health Institute, we make it our business to safeguard our patients’ personal data.
 All employees who handle patient information are held to a high standard when it comes to information security.
 It’s wise to be vigilant of how your personal physician’s staff handles sensitive information.
 When hackers steal personal information, it can result in identity theft, a crime in which the criminal can pose as an individual by using the victim’s personal information online.
-Although the responsible professionals of the Lung Institute medical records staff make a supreme effort to protect customers’ and employees’ vital information, they can’t control what happens outside the Lung Institute offices.
-That’s why we’re offering these Lung Institute Tips on Protecting Yourself from Identity Theft.
+Although the responsible professionals of the Lung Health Institute medical records staff make a supreme effort to protect customers’ and employees’ vital information, they can’t control what happens outside the Lung Health Institute offices.
+That’s why we’re offering these Lung Health Institute Tips on Protecting Yourself from Identity Theft.

 The Evolving Threat